 Scholarships for Pre-Med Students to Study Abroad

 Believe it or not, there are scholarships and grants for pre-med students to study abroad, and surely your academic prowess will impress the financial powers that be.
-And being more financially secure while you’re abroad means less worries and more fun.
-Here are some scholarships that we stumbled on:
+Being more financially secure while you’re abroad means fewer worries and more fun.

 So why go abroad when you can be filling your head with knowledge at home?
-Let’s take a look at the top four reasons why you should reconsider the opportunities awaiting overseas:
+Let’s take a look at the top five benefits of studying abroad as a pre-med student:

 Medical schools have a long list of science prerequisites for potential applicants.
-That along with whatever it is you need to take to fulfill your biology degree at your college means you spend a lot of time focused on one or two subject matters.
+That on top of your degree courseload means you spend a lot of time focusing on one or two subject matters.

 It's tough not to get burnt out after four years of intense study -- not to mention while you're looking toward another four years of med school soon after.
 If you're starting to feel drained, maybe you need something to get your jazzed about school again, like, for example, study abroad!

-By switching up not only courses but the environment, you can get excited about academia again.
-Think about it, by learning about international healthcare and putting it into action as a study abroad student in Ghana, you're reminded of why you chose pre-med in the first place, completed your courses in a different environment, and will come back to school the next semester feeling rejuvenated.
+By switching up your courses, environment, and shifting focus on application, you can get excited about academia again.
+Think about it, by learning about international healthcare and putting it into action as a study abroad student in Ghana, you're reminded of why you chose pre-med in the first place.
+This is an opportunity to put all this work in perspective and come back next semester feeling rejuvenated.

-C'mon, you're a pre-med student, you know how important change of environment can be for your mental health and sanity!
+You're a pre-med student.
+You know how significant a change of environment can be for your mental health and sanity!

 These days, having stellar grades isn’t enough to make you stand out in a crowd of potential MDs.
 If you are looking to make your application more unique, adding international experience to your resume will be a definite plus.

-And what better way to be introduced to life abroad and gain international experience than through an exchange program at a foreign university?
+What better way to be introduced to life abroad and gain international experience than through an exchange program at an international university?
 By saving some of your general education requirements, such as history or art, you have classes that will help you reach graduation that you can take abroad.

-Med schools will be impressed that you were able to fit in a study abroad semester with your packed schedule.
-But more importantly, your term abroad demonstrates that you have interests beyond biology and you have actively pursued those interests.
+Med schools will be impressed that you could fit in a study abroad semester with your packed schedule.
+But more importantly, your term abroad demonstrates that you have interests beyond biology and that you have actively pursued those interests.
 No one's one-dimensional, so why not find a program with classes you're dying to learn more about and get to it!

-As the world becomes more interconnected, it is increasingly important to improve our abilities to listen and understand those dissimilar to us.
+As the world becomes more interconnected, it is increasingly important to improve our abilities to listen and understand those with different experiences than our own.

-This concept is especially crucial in the field of healthcare where practitioners help people from all walks of life, and are likely to be working alongside team members from a variety of backgrounds.
+This concept is especially crucial in healthcare, where practitioners help people from all walks of life and are likely to be working alongside team members from various backgrounds.

-As someone who is looking to go into a career medicine, it will help you to practice these skills early on while living abroad.
+As someone looking to go into a career in medicine, it will help you practice these skills early on while living abroad.

-From the confusion of communicating with someone who speaks another language to the challenges of understanding why people act the way they do, the more time you spend with those from another culture the better you will be at listening and drawing conclusions.
+From the hurdles of a language barrier to the challenges of understanding why people act the way they do, the more time you spend immersed with those from another culture, the better and more empathetic listener you will become.

-Although study abroad in general will help you achieve cultural sensitivity and experience in a multicultural environment, you can also gain a broader understanding of healthcare and what it means to "be healthy" in your host country by taking global health courses, medical anthropology courses, or working in a healthcare internship.
-Believe it or not, when you add cultural differences into the mix, medicine and healthcare may not be as black and white as it first appeared.
+Although study abroad, in general, will help you achieve cultural sensitivity and experience in a multicultural environment, you can also gain a broader understanding of healthcare and what it means to "be healthy" in your host country by taking global health courses, medical anthropology courses, or working in a healthcare internship.
+Believe it or not, when you add cultural differences into the mix, medicine and healthcare may not be as monochromatic as it first appeared.

-If you've already gotten your gen eds out of the way and need more experience in the medical field, you can easily gain real-life experience in the medical field by participating in a service learning study abroad program or a healthcare internship.
+If you've already gotten your gen eds out of the way and need more experience in the medical field, you can easily gain real-life experience in the medical field by participating in a service-learning study abroad program or by partaking in a healthcare internship.

-Furthermore, many of these programs tend to be short term -- which is especially great if you don't have a full semester or year to dedicate to studying abroad and can only squeeze in a spring, summer, or winter term program.
+Furthermore, many of these programs tend to be short-term -- which is especially great if you don't have an entire semester or year to dedicate to studying abroad and can only squeeze in spring, summer, or winter term programs.

 Medical school is a pretty big commitment in your 20s.
-Besides the hours of studying, there’s days spent in the anatomy lab and sleepless nights in the hospital.
-Meanwhile you will have Facebook reminding you on a daily basis how much fun your non-med school friends are having.
+Besides the hours of studying, there are days spent in the hospital's anatomy lab and sleepless nights.
+Meanwhile, you will have Facebook reminding you daily how much fun your non-med school friends are having.

 So why not take advantage of the opportunity in college to study in another place?
-You can travel on your weekends, exploring the surrounding areas.
+You can travel on your weekends, visiting the surrounding areas.
 Meet locals, try new cuisine, and collect a whole lot of great memories.
-Have some fun before you spend the next 4 years of your life in a library.
+Have some fun before you spend the next four years of your life in a library.

 You Too Can Study Abroad!

-You’re smart, smart enough to know studying abroad isn’t just about the studying.
-And these days, hitting the books isn’t all medical schools want to see.
+You’re intelligent -- enough so to know studying abroad isn’t just about studying.
+These days, hitting the books isn’t all medical schools want to see.

-They care about your grades, of course, but they also want to know you’re a well-rounded person, with real interests and passions.
-So if studying abroad is on your radar in college, you may find that you’re actually doing yourself a favor both professionally and personally by taking this opportunity.
-Leave those textbooks behind and go explore!
+They care about your grades, of course, but they also want to know you’re a well-rounded person with real interests and passions.
+So if studying abroad is on your radar in college, you may find that you’re doing yourself a favor both professionally and personally by taking this opportunity.
+Leave those textbooks behind and get out there!